 1845P Victorian British Infantry General

-/ Staff Officer's Sword, for sale
+/ Staff Officer's Sword, Sold

 In very good condition, an 1845 Pattern Victorian British Infantry